Disclaimer

 - change or undo a split payment.

-Create split payment (to multiple bank accounts)
+Create split payment

 The following screen is opened:

-To split a payment, at least two payable amounts must be entered where the total amount of the amounts to be paid does not exceed the invoice amount.
+To split a payment, at least two payable amounts must be entered where the total amount of the amounts to be paid does not exceed the invoice amount. - for the first payment, select the correct contact and bank account

-Click on the triangle in the More details button to enter the following details for the first payment, if necessary:
+- click on the triangle in the More details button to enter the following details for the first payment, if necessary:

 - Payment reference: enter the 16-digit payment reference as shown on a giro collection form here